gcantieni/gtunes/README.md

 # Track traditional tune collection

-Uses homebrew python3 installation and homebrew fzf
+Uses homebrew python3 installation and homebrew fzf.

 ### Commentary
 Ideally it should be quite easy to add a tune, and also quite easy to update the tune in the future.
 But getting in a tune that I want to be practicing seems like a quite desirable feature.
 Eventually I want to be able to do this from my phone with just a name.